 In recent decades it has become difficult to ask such questions in an open-ended way.
 Scientific institutions, educational establishments and broadcasting media all permit but one answer, one view of reality: the world created itself.

-Moreover, we cannot go back to the beginning because a cataclysm near the beginning destroyed the original land.
+We cannot go back to the beginning, moreover, because a cataclysm near the beginning destroyed the original land.
 We have become aware of this only in the last 40 years, as a result of discovering that Earth’s oldest crust is missing.
 The impact craters which defaced the Moon just prior to the beginning of the rock record destroyed Earth’s earliest record.
 Asteroids, combined with torrential flooding, rendered the Earth formless and barren.

 It is this primeval cataclysm that offers the key to understanding the fossil record.
 After the bombardment the planet was in geological flux.
 Species had to colonise new seas and lands, and to diversify as they met the challenges.
-Bacteria were the first organisms to appear not because they were the simplest but because they were the most prolific and lay at the base of food chains.
-Other organisms gained a foothold as land surfaces stabilised: mosses, lichens, low-lying wetland plants and forest-forming trees in rapid ecological succession, joined by an equally diverse range of animals millipedes, insects, mites, spiders, scorpions, reptiles.
+Bacteria were the first organisms to appear not because they were the simplest but because they were the most prolific and everything else depended on them, not least for the continuing production of oxygen.
+Other organisms gained a foothold as land surfaces stabilised: mosses, lichens, low-lying wetland plants and forest-forming trees in ecological succession, joined by an equally diverse range of animals millipedes, insects, mites, spiders, scorpions, reptiles.

 Evolution has two meanings.
 The first is the well established fact that all species originate from other species; the second, the presumption that all species, from bacteria to human beings, are related to one another and originated aeons ago from self-organising chemicals.
 More influenced by Darwin than we would like to think, we tend to confound the two.
 When new species originate, we think we are seeing evidence for the theory that life evolved from a prebiotic soup.
 In reality there is no such evidence, and documented examples of evolutionary change cannot be explained in Darwinian terms.